SimonPoparda/AWS-Sports-Analytics/README.md

 Do you have what it takes?
 It all starts with the data and what you do with it."

 ## Objectives

-- Query data with Amazon Athena and Trino SQL
+- Query data from Amazon S3 with Amazon Athena and Trino SQL
 - Create Visualizations using QuickSight

 ## Setting up an environment
 Firstly, I opened AWS Console Home and searched for Athena